-In addition, there are repeated options.
-For example, all the widgets have their version in the options menu, where we can access more information.
-Accessing the activity widget will only show the summary screen without further detail, but if we do it through the option inside the menu we can swipe from the bottom to see all the details.
+In addition, there are options that are repeated.
+For example, all "widgets" clock mode have their version within the options menu, where yes podemos access more information.
+Accessing the activity widget we will only see the summary screen without further detail, but if we do it through the option within the menu yes podemos slide from bottom to top to enter all the details.

 If we navigate through the menus we can activate different watch faces for standby mode, in exchange for reducing battery life.
 But with the autonomy that this watch offers (up to 25 days in clock mode or 48 hours with GPS in performance mode), honestly, it's not something that concerns me at all.

-My objection to these watch faces is that they do not match the face we have configured.
-That is, it is not a low-power version of the dial we have selected, so there is no “continuity” at user interface level when using the watch.
+My objection to these dials is that they do not match the dial we have configured.
+That is, it is not a low-power version of the dial we have selected, so there is no "continuity" at the user interface level when using the watch.

-It is possible to set a “do not disturb” schedule, in which the screen will not turn on when receiving a notification or when raising the wrist, to prevent the watch from turning into a headlight in the middle of the night.
-If we have set up a standby watch face, the screen will go dark, or at least that's what it's intended.
-However in more than one and two nights I have found that this option does not work properly and the screen is on in the middle of the night.
+It is possible to set a "do not disturb" schedule, in which the display will not turn on when receiving a notification or when detecting a turn of the wrist, to prevent the watch from becoming a beacon in the middle of the night.
+If we have set a watch face to standby the screen will stay dark, or at least that is what it should.
+However on more than one night and more than two I have found that this option does not work properly and the screen is on in the middle of the night.

 That's not the only issue with the scheduled Do Not Disturb mode.
 If we want to activate it manually (from the shortcut menu) for whatever reason, deactivating it will remove the programming settings of the mode, having to re-enter the menu to activate it manually.
 It's obviously not how it should work.